EltonFaust/cordova-plugin-media/README.md

 ### Browser Quirks

+- __fileFallback__: Pass this option to the `startRecord` method to specify if the record can fallback to blob:, default value is `true`, in case of `false`, the plugin `cordova-plugin-file` will be required, and it can limit the ability to save the record, so is not recomended:

+        var myMedia = new Media(cordova.file.cacheDirectory + "my_record.webm")
+        myMedia.startRecord({ fileFallback: false })

-- The record capabillity depends on the user's browser, it may or may not allow recordings and has any input device available, its capabillities can be checked:
+- The record capabillity depends on the user's browser, it may or may not allow recordings and has any input device available, its capabillities can be checked by:

         Media.isRecordSupported(function (canRecord) {
             console.log("Is record supported? " + (canRecord ? "true" : "false"));